JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/5-design-patterns/hometask.md

 ### Step 3: Different Kinds of Shipments

-Now there are three types of items being shipped: Letters, Packages, and Oversized.
+Now there are three types of items being shipped: Letters, Packages, and Oversize.
 The way you know which type of thing is being shipped is determined by weight2.

 Regardless of which shipper is being used, the following rules apply:

 - A Letter is anything up to and including 15 ounces (less than a pound)
 - A Package is anything up to and including 160 ounces
-- An Oversized package is anything heavier than 160 ounces
+- An Oversize package is anything heavier than 160 ounces

 The various shippers have different actions to take, depending on what sort of item is being shipped: